 Simple wills are great for people who have recently had children.
 A simple will can easily provide for the children without much fuss.

-Almost certainly yes.
-Nearly every will, no matter how simple, will go through some variety of probate process.
+Almost certainly, yes.
+Nearly every will, no matter how simple, will go through some variety of probate processes.
 It is important that when you create your simple will you name an executor for this purpose.
 However, simple wills are best for those who do not expect to die in the near future.
 A simple will is a precaution.

 Simple wills tend to cover unexpected circumstances.
 In the event that your estate grows and becomes more complex, it is easy to go back and amend a simple will to suit your new circumstances.